exercism/automated-analysis/docs/interface.md

 - `disapprove_with_comment`: To be used when a solution can be disapproved as suboptimal and a comment is provided.
 - `refer_to_mentor`: This is the default situation and should be used when there is any uncertainty.

+## Debugging

+The contents of stdout and stderr from each run will be persisted into files that can be viewed later.

+You maybe write an `analysis.out` file that contains and debugging information you want to later view.

+At a later date, we will provide an interface for you to download these files along with the submitted files and analysis.json.

 ## Comments

 Exercism is responsible for the display and communication of comments.
 The analyzer's job is purely to provide functional comments.
 Please follow these guidelines: